MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/creating-object-variables.md

 Declaring specific object types provides automatic type checking, faster code, and improved readability.

-## Assigning an Object Variable to an Object
+## Assign an object variable to an object

 Use the **Set** statement to assign an object to an object variable.
 You can assign an [object expression](../../Glossary/vbe-glossary.md#object-expression) or **Nothing**.
 For example, the following object variable assignments are valid:

 ```vb
 Set MyObject = YourObject ' Assign object reference.